zahramoghaddasi/Seventh-Assignment-Socket-Programming/README.md

 ## Notes 📝
 - Each request received from the client must be answered with a response from the server
-- When a client connects to the server, the server can utilize the request-response system to prompt the client to choose between file download or group chat options.
-The client sends a request specifying their choice, and the server, acting as the responder, processes the request using the appropriate handler, such as the FileHandler or ChatHandler, through the request-response mechanism.
+- Each client request must receive a corresponding server response.
-- For file downloads, the server employs the FileHandler to provide the client with a list of available files.
-Upon receiving the client's selection request, the server initiates a request-response interaction, where the FileHandler retrieves and sends the requested file to the client, ensuring a seamless and controlled file transfer process.
+- Upon client connection, the server prompts the client to choose between file download or group chat options, utilizing the request-response system.
-- In the case of group chat, the server utilizes the ChatHandler to facilitate communication among connected clients.
-When a client sends a chat message, it triggers a request-response flow, where the ChatHandler receives the message request from the client, processes it, and then broadcasts the message to all connected clients.
-This allows for an efficient and coordinated group chat experience.
+- For file downloads, the server employs the **file handler** to provide a list of available files and ensures controlled transfer upon client selection.
-- By incorporating a request-response system, the server and clients establish a structured and organized communication flow.
-The clients make requests, specifying their choices or actions, and the server responds accordingly, ensuring proper handling and coordination of file downloads and group chat functionality.
+- Group chat functionality is facilitated by a **chat handler**, processing and broadcasting messages to connected clients.
-- The structure mentioned in the `Project Breakdown` section is only a suggestion and you can implement any other structure you prefer.
+- The request-response system establishes an organized communication flow, coordinating file downloads and group chat.

 ## Getting Started 🏎️